dalisoft/dev-env/backup/backend/fastify/README.md

 ## Note

-### Turbo mode

-When enabling turbo mode (up to 50% performance improvement), cluster-mode will be unavailable (`turbo-http` limit), so, your app should work in single thread to working properly and avoiding crash.
-For enabling turbo mode you should install `turbo-http` (i prefer this [fork](github:tinchoz49/turbo-http)).
-For Serverless/Lamba we don't recommend using `turbo` mode as turbo mode may not work properly or even crash

 ### Websocket and Lambda/Serverless

 When using Netlify, now.sh v2 (serverless) - WebSocket (and GraphQL subscription) may not work until providers implements WebSocket.
 I am sorry